 More Information on the Liver

 The liver is an amazingly important organ that performs a number of key tasks.
-It’ll produce enzymes which support digestion and metabolize fats, proteins, and carbs.
+It’ll produce enzymes that support digestion and metabolize fats, proteins, and carbs.
 Also, it stores essential nutrients and vitamins, breaks down toxins, as well as eliminates body waste.
 Because of the liver’s big reserve capacity, if one part of the liver stops working, one other area may take over.
 In some circumstances, the liver even can regenerate its own tissue.
 But hepatitis actually can break down the liver over a period of time, rendering it less effective.
 Because the liver has the job of a number of functions, cats that have hepatitis might show a broad spectrum of symptoms.
 Below we list some common symptoms of cat hepatitis:

 Loss of appetite